apache/parquet-site/source/documentation/how-to-release.html.md

 1. Go to [Nexus][nexus].
 2. In the menu on the left, choose "Staging Repositories".
 3. Select the Parquet repository.
-4. At the top, click "Close".
+4. At the top, click "Close" and follow the instructions.
+For the comment use "Apache Parquet [Format] <VERSION> <RC>".

 #### 4. Run the source tarball script